jgyy/fcc-scrape/placeholder.md

 ---
-id: 5ef9b03c81a63668521804da
+id: 5efb2c990dc218d6c85f89b2
-title: Part 41
+title: Part 42
 challengeType: 0
 ---

 # --description--

-Use the `button` element to create a clickable button.
-For example, `<button>Click Here</button>` creates a button with the text `Click Here`.
+Even through you added your button below the text input, they appear next to each other on the page.
+That's because both `input` and `button` elements are <dfn>inline elements</dfn>, which don't appear on new lines.

-Add a `button` element with the text `Submit` below the `input` element.
-Note the default behavior of clicking a form button with any attributes submits the form to the location specified in the form's `action` attribute.
+You learned previously that the button submits the form by default, but you can explicitly add the `type` attribute with the value `submit` to it to make it clearer.
+Go ahead and do this to specify this button should submit the form.

 # --hints--